lucasmazza/jquery_tag/README.markdown

 # Jquery_tag
-a Rails Helper for togglin' between a local jquery.js file `located in /public/javascripts/jquery.js` or the hosted script on Google's CDN.
+a Rails Helper for togglin' between a local jquery.js file located in /public/javascripts/jquery.js or the hosted script on Google's CDN.
+Also supports the same behaviour for a local jquery-ui.js file or the CDN version.

 ## Installation
-`gem jquery_tag` + `bundle install`
+Just add the `jquery_tag` to your Gemfile and run `bundle install`

 ## Usage
 Inside your views